-We aim in teaching to ensure children:
+We aim to ensure children:

 - Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

 - Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future